 At many institutions, lecture capture is regularly used in a variety of classrooms and at other educational events.
 For example, lecture capture can be used:

-- As an alternate means of delivering lectures to absent or ill students.
+- As an alternate means of delivering lectures to absent or ill instructors or students.

 - To transmit course content prior to class time so that in-person class sessions can be used for interactive activities and formative assessment.